shrigulhane100/fine-tune-llm/README.md

 `    IMDB Hugging Face dataset.
 Used AutoTokenizer with distilbert-base-uncased model.
      Used AutoModelForSequenceClassification`
 #### Perform parameter-efficient fine-tuning using the pre-trained model
-`    Using LoRA as your PEFT technique on Hugging Face.`
+`    Using LoRA as PEFT technique on Hugging Face.`
 #### Perform inference using the fine-tuned model and compare its performance to the original model
 `    Using PEFT technique`